Jta26/Chat-Translate/Report.md

                 socket.to(message.room).emit('message', message);
             });
 ```

+## Database
+The database is a MongoDB instance with 3 collections.
+1. user
+2. sessions
+3. messages

+The user collection contains the information about the user including their language selection.
+Passwords are also hashed using bcrypt.

+The sessions collection contains information to make the server statefully aware of each user that chats using the app.
+This is automatically populated with `express-session` and `MongoStore`.

+the messages collection contains a record of all the messages sent using the app, as well as the translations into our supported languages.

 ## Accessibility:
 ### Perceivable
 We aimed to make font easily readable for users without having to zoom in.
 For the visually impaired users, all text on the web app is simple so parsers should have no issues.
 There is not a gaurantee that the chat messages themselves are easy to parse as we cannot control the language of the messages.